 Individual SES employees can contact a nominated SES Adviser in the Australian Public Service Commission to discuss issues relating to their own employment.
 This can be on any topic and can include, for example, potential redundancies, retraining and development opportunities, and redeployment and retirement options.

 All issues dealt with by the Adviser are treated on a confidential basis (as far as the law allows) and are not raised with another party unless the SES employee involved wishes to take the matter further.

 The SES Adviser has no authority to review or overturn decisions.

 Currently, the SES Adviser role is performed by Patrick Palmer.
 He can be contacted on 02 6202 3824.

 SES Learning and Development

-Information for APS agencies to assist them to manage selection, mobility and separation matters for SES employees can be found in the Senior Executive Service: an HR practitioner's guide to engagement, promotion, mobility and separation.
+Information for APS agencies to assist them to manage selection, mobility and separation matters for SES employees can be found in the guide: Senior Executive Service: an HR practitioner's guide to engagement, promotion, mobility and separation.